vegaprotocol/documentation/versioned_docs/version-v0.47.0/api/bridge/contracts/ERC20.md

  https://forum.zeppelin.solutions/t/how-to-implement-erc20-supply-mechanisms/226[How
  to implement supply mechanisms].
  We have followed general OpenZeppelin guidelines: functions revert instead of returning `false` on failure.
-This behavior is nonetheless conventional and does not conflict with the expectations of ERC20 applications.
+This behaviour is nonetheless conventional and does not conflict with the expectations of ERC20 applications.
  Additionally, an {Approval} event is emitted on calls to {transferFrom}.
  This allows applications to reconstruct the allowance for all accounts just